-148. No Designated Officer or an Investigation Officer Protection for or any other police officer or an officer of the Commission acts done in to Investigate Allegations of Bribery or Corruption who 10 has acted on the instructions of a Designated Officer or an Investigation Officer, who has acted in good faith and diligently for the purposes of this Act, shall be liable in any suit or other legal proceedings for any lawful act which is done or purported to be done in good faith by such officer, in 15 pursuance of the powers conferred by or under this Act, or for the purpose of carrying out the provisions of this Act.
+148. No Designated Officer or an Investigation Officer or any other police officer or an officer of the Commission to Investigate Allegations of Bribery or Corruption who has acted on the instructions of a Designated Officer or an Investigation Officer, who has acted in good faith and diligently for the purposes of this Act, shall be liable in any suit or other legal proceedings for any lawful act which is done or purported to be done in good faith by such officer, in pursuance of the powers conferred by or under this Act, or for the purpose of carrying out the provisions of this Act.

-- 149. (1) Notwithstanding anything to the contrary in this Application Act, the provisions of the Right to Information Act shall of the Right prevail over provisions herein and a person who is entitled Act 20 to any information under the Right to Information Acts hall be entitled to receive such information from the PCID. the Commission to Investigate Allegations of Bribery or Corruption, the Authority, and the Trust Fund. - (2) The PCID, Authority and the Trust Fund, not later 25 than three months from the creation of such institutions, and the Commission to Investigate allegations of Bribery or Corruption, shall for the purpose of carrying out the duties and functions of such institutions under this Act appoint an Information Officer whose functions shall inter alia include 30 the performance of the functions of an Information officer as contained in the Right to Information Act.
+Application of the Right to Information Act 149.
+(1) Notwithstanding anything to the contrary in this Act, the provisions of the Right to Information Act shall prevail over provisions herein and a person who is entitled to any information under the Right to Information Act shall be entitled to receive such information from the PCID, the Commission to Investigate Allegations of Bribery or Corruption, the Authority, and the Trust Fund.

+(2) The PCID, Authority and the Trust Fund, not later than three months from the creation of such institutions, and the Commission to Investigate allegations of Bribery or Corruption, shall for the purpose of carrying out the duties and functions of such institutions under this Act appoint an Information Officer whose functions shall inter alia include the performance of the functions of an Information officer as contained in the Right to Information Act.

+150. In this Act, unless the context otherwise requires -

+Definitions
-150. In this Act, unless the context otherwise requires -Definitions "account" means any facility or arrangement by which a financial institution does any of the following: accepts deposits of currency; (a) (b) allows withdrawals of currency; or pays cheques or payment orders drawn (c) on the Institution or collects cheques or payment orders on behalf of a person other than the financial Institution. and includes any facility or arrangement for a safety deposit box or any other form of safe deposit; "Anti-Corruption Act" means the Anti-Corruption Act, No. 9 of 2023; "Assistance to and Protection of Victims of Crime and Witnesses Act" means the Assistance to and Protection of Victims of Crime and Witnesses Act, No.10 of 2023; "Authority" means the Proceeds of Crime Management Authority established under section 96 of this Act "benefit" means an advantage, gain, service, profit, or payment of any kind, and the benefits that a person derives or obtains or that accrue to him including those that another person derives, obtains or that otherwise accrue to such other person, if such other person is -

-(a) under the control of;
+"account" means any facility or arrangement by which a financial institution does any of the following:

+- (a) accepts deposits of currency;

+- (b) allows withdrawals of currency; or

+- (c) pays cheques or payment orders drawn on the Institution or collects cheques or payment orders on behalf of a person other than the financial Institution,

+and includes any facility or arrangement for a safety deposit box or any other form of safe deposit;

+- "Anti-Corruption Act" means the Anti-Corruption Act, No. 9 of 2023; - "Assistance to and Protection of Victims of Crime and Witnesses Act" means the Assistance to and Protection of Victims of Crime and Witnesses Act, No.10 of 2023:

+- "Authority" means the Proceeds of Crime Management Authority established under section 96 of this Act: - "benefit" means an advantage, gain, service, profit, or payment of any kind, and the benefits that a person derives or obtains or that accrue to him including those that another person derives, obtains or that otherwise accrue to such other person, if such other person is - (a) under the control of; - (b) is directed or requested by; or - (c) has a matrimonial or family relationship or a significant importance to the first person;

-(b) is directed or requested by; or (c) has a matrimonial or family relationship or a significant importance to the first person; "cash " means any coin or paper money that is designated as legal tender in the country of issue and includes - (a) bearer bonds; (b) travelers' cheques; (c) postal notes; and (d) money orders; "Civi il Procedure Code" means the Civil Procedure Code (Chapter 101); "Cod Code of Criminal Procedure Act" means the Code of Criminal Procedure Act, No.15 of 1979; "Con Investigate Allegations of Bribery or Corruption established under section 3 of the Anti-Corruption Act; "com 'computer system' means a computer or group of interconnected computers, including through the internet or any other form of connectivity;
+- "cash" means any coin or paper money that is designated as legal tender in the country of issue and includes -

+- (a) bearer bonds;

+- (b) travelers' cheques;

+- (c) postal notes; and

+- (d) money orders;

+- "Civil Procedure Code" means the Civil Procedure Code (Chapter 101);

+- "Code of Criminal Procedure Act" means the Code of Criminal Procedure Act, No.15 of 1979;